The average cost to install a dishwasher is about $1,200, which largely depends on the price of the appliance itself.

 Portable | $300–$750 |

-Built-in dishwashers cost between $350 and $1,600 and are the most common type found in homes.
-Generally featuring two racks and standard dimensions, built-in dishwashers give your kitchen a cohesive look.
+Built-in dishwashers are the most common type found in homes and cost between $350 and $1,600.
+Generally featuring two racks and standard dimensions, they give your kitchen a cohesive look.

-Ranging from $630 to $3,000, integrated dishwashers have a similar design as built-ins.
-Integrated models go a step further, however, by blending in with the surrounding cabinetry when closed.
+Integrated dishwashers, which range from $630 to $3,000, have a similar design to built-ins.
+However, integrated models go a step further by blending in with the surrounding cabinetry when closed.
 This seamless look usually requires a prefabricated kitchen design or additional customization, reflected in the high price point.

 Drawer dishwashers average $750 to $2,000.
 A modern design with growing popularity, drawer dishwashers usually feature two stacked drawers and one rack per drawer, which slide out instead of hinging downward.